christomaszewski/robot_primitives/README.md

 ## Code Example

-A minimal usage example to create a field and plot it.
+A minimal usage example with a domain definition.

 ```python
 import robot_primitives as rp